Experience is a form of paralysis.

 He heard piano music from the other tower which must have come from a phone.
 Miquel had a strange thing about listening to weird music when he did wire walking.
 Ever since he started piano lessons his musical tastes had changed.
 Then Miquel stepped onto the wire and with the pole to balance him he walked inch by inch across the street.
 The sun was now coming over the buildings and illuminated his friend.
 He looked as if he was walking on air.
 This was going to be an incredible news story.
 He kept his camera on Miquel, catching him bending his knees and then straightening them with a dancers grace.
 He heard some shouting from below.
 People were seeing what was going on.
 There were going to be consequences to what they were doing.
 They might even be arrested.
 His heart was pounding faster and he felt exaltation well up inside of him as he saw that Miquel was halfway across.

-He was fiddling with the video screen when he heard the scream.
+He was fiddling with the video screen when he felt the cable bounce and then he heard the scream.
 He looked up and saw that the wire was gone.
 Feeling the slack cable on his side he knew that the cable had broken.
 His high school best friend was gone.